knowthebird/Prioritize/README.md

 # Prioritize
-A module with functions to generate permutations in order of a given list of priorities.
+A module using generator functions to yield permutations in order of a given list of priorities.

 ## Usage
 ```python